Capsaicin

 This section has been translated automatically.

-Capsaicin is absorbed through the skin and generates a feeling of warmth ( menthol antagonist) in addition to capillary dilation.
-The substance has an antiphlogistic and anaesthetic effect.
-Evidence of emptying of the synapses of the peripheral nerves can be found.
+Capsaicin is absorbed through the skin and produces a feeling of warmth (antagonist of menthol) as well as capillary dilation.
+The substance has an antiphlogistic and anesthetic effect.
+There is evidence that the synapses of the peripheral nerves are emptied.

 Binding to a calcineurin receptor (see capsaicin receptor.
-S.a menthol receptor) causes a "desensitisation" of sensory nerve fibres and thus interrupts the transmission of cutaneous pruritus and pain stimuli.
+S.a menthol receptor) causes a type of "desensitization" of sensory nerve fibres and thus interrupts the transmission of cutaneous pruritus and pain stimuli.

 Indication